Studying prisoners can use computers in cells

 The judge said that question was not addressed in the papers before the court.

-“Absent some factual basis to suppose that some significant additional risk arises, there is nothing but speculation to weigh in the balance against the blanket prohibition that infringes Mr Ntuli’s constitutional right to further education.”
+“Absent some factual basis to suppose that some significant additional risk arises, there is nothing but speculation to weigh in the balance against the blanket prohibition,” he said.

-“The blanket prohibition in the policy upon the use by prisoners of personal computers in their cells cannot stand.
-It is invalid and must be set aside,” he said.

-The SCA did, however, order that if any inmate breached the rules relating to the use of their computer in their cell, the head of the Correctional Services centre may, after considering any representations the prisoner may make, direct that the prisoner may no longer use the device in the cell.